Once Trump’s ‘enemy,’ Fed emerges as White House ally in rejecting concerns about overdoing stimulus

 As a result, the Fed and the White House appear closely aligned on policy — which can be a risky place for the central bank.
 With Powell at the Fed, and his predecessor Janet Yellen serving as treasury secretary, neither power center regards the potential dangers of overspending as a top concern.

-If the Fed is right, the economy could be in for Goldilocks period of strong growth, low unemployment and rising wages.
+If this view is right, the economy could be in for Goldilocks period of strong growth, low unemployment and rising wages.
 But critics argue that if the Fed and the White House turn out to be wrong, it could lead to a cycle of rising prices, higher interest rates and a national debt that is harder to manage.

-Indeed, bond yields and interest rates jumped last week as markets assessed that it is likelier that the economy will be far stronger than anticipated in coming months.
+Indeed, bond yields and interest rates jumped last week as markets assessed that it is likelier that the economy will be far stronger in coming months.

-“They all think alike,” said Douglas Holtz-Eakin, former head of the Congressional Budget Office and now the president of the American Action Forum, a center-right think tank.
+“They all think alike,” said Douglas Holtz-Eakin, former head of the Congressional Budget Office and now the president of the American Action Forum, a center-right think tank, of the Fed and the White House.
 “They’re just working off the same playbook.”

 The situation is tricky ground for the Fed, which has spent decades professing its independence from politics and as a guardian against inflation.
 Former Fed chair Paul Volcker famously acted to stem spiraling inflation in the late 1970s and early 1980s, causing a recession but making clear that the central bank would always act to keep prices from rising too fast.
 That has stood as a bedrock of economic policy for nearly 40 years.